sonanmemon/sonanmemon.github.io/_pages/about.md

 # My Background:

 👋!
-I am a PhD Economics Student at the University of Oregon, Eugene, USA.
+I am currently PhD Economics Student at the University of Oregon, Eugene, USA.

 I have a MPhil 🎓 in Economics from the University of Oxford, UK and a BSc 🎓 in Economics and Mathematics from LUMS, Pakistan.

+I was born in Karachi, Sindh, Pakistan.
+I have studied in Karachi, Hyderabad and Lahore.
+I have worked in IBA, Karachi as a Lecturer of Economics (2020-2021) and at PIDE, Islamabad as a research fellow (2021-2024).

 # Research Interests: